blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - 8. Kill anyone who kills anyone (Lev 24:17) [More reasonable]
 - 9. Kill non-priests who approach the tabernacle (house of God) (Num 1:48-51)
 - 10. Kill those who worship the wrong god (Num 25:1-9) [More reasonable, under reform laws during a plague]

-- 12. Kill any bride discovered not a virgin (Dt 22:21)
+- 11. Kill any bride discovered not a virgin (Dt 22:21)
+- 15. Kill the ones who looked into the Ark of the Covenant (1 Sam 6:19-20)
+- 16. Kill nonbelievers (2 Chron 15:12-13)
+- 17. Kill false prophets (Zech 13:3)

 The verses harmful to non-Jews are:
 - 1. Kill all males after winning battles (Dt 20:13) [In the Exodus story]
 	- Kill all non-Hebrews (Dt 20:16-17)

-### 1 Samuel
-- 15. Kill the curious (1 Sam 6:19-20)
-	- **Quotation Validity:** False
-	- **Explanation:** They looked into the Ark of the Covenant, which was holy and the laws for treating it was given in Numbers 4.
-	- **Propaganda:** Misleading people, and adding to the number of points.
-### 2 Chronicles
-- 16. Kill nonbelievers (2 Chron 15:12-13)
-	- **Quotation Validity:** Exact (yet misleading)
-	- **Explanation:** It was under King Asa, and was only for those who want to stay in Jerusalem during a reform period.
-	- **Propaganda:** Ignoring context.
-### Isaiah
-- 17. Kill sons of sinners (Isaiah 14:21)
-	- **Quotation Validity:** Misleading
-	- **Explanation:** Isaiah is making a mock song about the Babylonian king, who's own people will kill his sons to destroy his lineage.
-	- **Propaganda:** It was a diss track, yet it was shown as a commandment.
-### Ezekiel
-- 18. Kill anyone who sins (Ezek 18:4)
-	- **Quotation Validity:** False
-	- **Explanation:** God said all the souls who sins will die
-	- **Propaganda:** Outright lies, and adding to number of points.
-### Zecheriah
-- 19. Kill false prophets (Zech 13:3)
-	- **Quotation Validity:** True (yet misleading)
-	- **Propaganda:** False prophets won't be killed on spot unlike Muslims do, they would ask them to stop lying first.
-Prophecy was considered important to the society at the time.
-A false prophet had the ability to divert the culture, and to lead them to what was considered away from the Lord.
-	- **Quranic Hypocrisy:** They avoided this problem by saying that Mohammed is the last prophet.
-But anyone who denied it will be killed under apostasy laws.
-They also attack within sects of their own, such as Shi'ites.

 ## Notes on where and how the laws apply
+**Old Testament:**
-Lev 20:24-26 states that the rules (Lev 20:13, etc.) are for the people of Israel.
+- Lev 20:24-26 states that the rules (Lev 20:13, etc.) are for the people of Israel.
-It is also the responsibility of the Judges (Dt 17:6-9).
+- It is also the responsibility of the Judges (Dt 17:6-9).
-The Church cannot punish sinners, only the government can (Romans 13:1-4).
-Lev 1:1-2 states that the book is for Israel.
+- Lev 1:1-2 states that the book is for Israel.

+**New Testament:**
-We are in the Church age (Eph 3:1-5).
+- We are in the Church age (Eph 3:1-5).
+- The Church cannot punish sinners, only the government can (Romans 13:1-4).
-Lord will deal with Israel in the End Times (Rev 7-19).
+- Lord will deal with Israel in the End Times (Rev 7-19).
-Paul is the Apostle of the Gentiles (Rom 11:11-13).
+- Paul is the Apostle of the Gentiles (Rom 11:11-13).
-But only a small portion of the Bible is to Gentiles, most others are to Israel.
+- But only a small portion of the Bible is to Gentiles, most others are to Israel.
-Bible doesn't specify or condemn death penality to homosexuals.
+- Bible doesn't specify or condemn death penality to homosexuals.
 But it doesn't oppose.
-Romans 13:1-4 gives the state the power to execute criminals, but doesn't specify what is criminal.
+- Romans 13:1-4 gives the state the power to execute criminals, but doesn't specify what is criminal.

-God doesn't always want what's moral.
+- God doesn't always want what's moral.
-He wants his plan done.
+- He wants his plan done.
 # New Testament

+## Problematic Verses 1
 - New Testament
 	- Hatred of Pagans
 		- Mathew 5:47